-PhD Research Areas |
+PhD Research Areas

-RESEARCHMy general interest is the field of Nonlinear Science, a very broad, versatile, and interesting field of study.
+My general interest is the field of Nonlinear Science, a very broad, versatile, and interesting field of study.
 As a general rule, linear systems are easy to handle mathematically, but the true physics is often found in nonlinear models.
 Nonlinearity underlies the much celebrated chaos theory, where the emphasis is on the non-predictable nature of complex systems, such as e.g. weather systems.
 The main issue is that in linear systems, a small change to initial conditions will only result in a small change of the outcome (e.g., a slightly harder kick to a ball results in a slightly larger distance of the kick), but for nonlinear systems a small change in initial conditions may (or will!) result in unpredicted outcomes (in the ball kick analogy: the ball might roll backwards!).
-Above, the uncertain nature of nonlinearity is presented.
-My main interest, however, is the case where nonlinearity acts to stabilize the system!
-In linear dispersive systems, an initial excitation will eventually die out.
-With a water example: a wave generated from a tossed stone will decrease in height and eventually disappear due to this dispersion.
-However, when nonlinearity comes into play (and conditions are otherwise suitable), the wave may travel undistorted for miles and miles.
-This was first discovered by John Scott Russell in 1834 in a channel and led to the term soliton.
-Another tragic example is the Boxing Day tsunami in South East Asia in 2004.
-Solitons occur in a number of fields, including hydrodynamics, optics, plasma physics and biophysics.
-Find more information about solitons on these pages (and their links):

 In the modeling of physical systems the main issue is to find a description that is both sufficiently accurate as well as computational feasible.
 Before modern computer power, this put a big limitation on the accuracy of the models, but this is no longer the case.
 It should be clear that nonlinear systems are harder to solve than linear, but a special class of nonlinear systems are even harder: the nonlocal models.